Christian Biographies for Young Readers

 Episodes

 Charles Spurgeon is considered one of the greatest preachers in the history of Christianity.
-In this book, Simonetta Carr informs us how young Charles learned to look to Christ alone for salvation, and how he never tired of point others to his savior.
+In this book, you’ll hear how young Charles learned to look to Christ alone for salvation, and how he never tired of point others to his savior.
 See how God used this young country boy to preach to thousands, provide training for pastors, start orphanages, and stand against those who denied basic teachings of the Bible.
-Colorful illustrations, interesting facts, and a compelling story combine to introduce young readers to this important British preacher.

 Patrick of Ireland